Lipscomb plays North Alabama in ASUN Tournament

 Nashville, Tennessee; Saturday, 3 p.m.
 EST

-The Bisons’ record in ASUN games is 12-6, and their record is 7-4 against non-conference opponents.
-Lipscomb ranks fourth in the ASUN with 23.7 defensive rebounds per game led by Bella Vinson averaging 4.8.
+The Bisons are 12-6 against ASUN opponents and 7-4 in non-conference play.
+Lipscomb is 8-9 against opponents with a winning record.

-The Lions’ record in ASUN play is 8-10.
-North Alabama averages 14.7 turnovers per game and is 5-2 when winning the turnover battle.
+The Lions’ record in ASUN games is 8-10.
+North Alabama is 5-11 against opponents with a winning record.

 Lipscomb makes 44.8% of its shots from the field this season, which is 3.2 percentage points higher than North Alabama has allowed to its opponents (41.6%).
-North Alabama averages 67.0 points per game, 1.3 fewer than the 68.3 Lipscomb allows to opponents.
+North Alabama has shot at a 42.0% rate from the field this season, 0.2 percentage points less than the 42.2% shooting opponents of Lipscomb have averaged.

-TOP PERFORMERS: Vinson is scoring 14.6 points per game with 6.1 rebounds and 1.6 assists for the Bisons.
-Molly Heard is averaging 14.5 points and 1.9 blocks over the last 10 games.
+TOP PERFORMERS: Bella Vinson is scoring 14.6 points per game with 6.1 rebounds and 1.6 assists for the Bisons.
+Molly Heard is averaging 14.5 points and 5.0 rebounds while shooting 46.2% over the last 10 games.

-Charity Gallegos is averaging 14 points and 3.8 assists for the Lions.
+Charity Gallegos is shooting 38.9% and averaging 14.0 points for the Lions.
 India Howard is averaging 10.9 points over the last 10 games.

 LAST 10 GAMES: Bisons: 6-4, averaging 72.1 points, 30.5 rebounds, 12.7 assists, 6.9 steals and 3.0 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 70.5 points per game.